 Alexander is a committed advocate of environmental causes, and opposes both the resumption of exploratory fracking in Harthill and Woodsetts as well as opposing the route of HS2 phase 2b which threatens 4.1 hectares of ancient woodland at Norwood in Rother Valley.
 Alexander previously worked in the energy industry, focusing on sustainability and the future of mobility, before moving on to work for the WWF on international environmental issues.
 Alexander is currently working with others from Parliament, academia and business to promote a national hydrogen strategy - helping to support this key green growth industry.

-He lives with his wife Natalie and their daughter, Persephone.
+He lives with his wife Natalie and their daughters, Persephone and Charlotte.